syk-hub/Forecasting-US-Retail-Sales/README.md

 ## Key Models

-To forecast retail sales, we tested three different time series models, each offering unique strengths in capturing patterns and trends in the data:
+To forecast retail sales, we tested three different time series models, each offering unique For full numerical outputs, including error metrics and diagnostic tests, please refer to the [R Markdown file](sales_forecasting_analysis_fpp2.Rmd) in the repository.

 1. **Seasonal Naive Model (SNaive)**: Provides a simple benchmark for comparison by assuming that future values will repeat past seasonal patterns without accounting for trends or fluctuations.